VGVentures/allure_reports/README.md

 A GitHub Actions workflow handles the entire process:

-- Runs tests and generates the Allure HTML report (`--single-file`).
+- Retrieves tests results and generates the Allure HTML report (`--single-file`).
 - Archives past reports in a `/historical-reports/` folder.
 - Automatically creates or updates a `index.html` with links to all past reports.
 - Pushes everything to the `allure-report` branch.